 Brandon Evans served as a passionate firefighter for 15 years — four years as a wildland and volunteer firefighter and 11 years as a career firefighter in Brampton, Canada.
 Like all firefighters, he was dedicated to helping his community and loved working alongside his department crew.

-However, after the COVID-19 pandemic forced the closure of the CrossFit gym, which he co-owned with his wife, and following a particularly difficult homicide call, Evans reached a breaking point in both his career and personal life.
+However, after the COVID-19 pandemic forced the closure of his CrossFit gym, which he co-owned with his wife, and following a particularly difficult homicide call, Evans reached a breaking point in both his career and personal life.

 “I was struggling with suppressed trauma and financial collapse, and I couldn’t hold the weight anymore,” said Evans.
 “I woke up one morning and realized I had hit rock bottom.
 That’s when I started expressing myself in ways which didn’t align with who I was.
 I was yelling at my children, which was a huge wake-up call.
 I knew I needed to make a change.”